grandeurkoe/python-scripting-projects/README.md

 ### Day 032 - Automated Birthday Wisher

 This project automatically generates and sends a "Happy birthday" email.
 Get todays date using the datetime module.
 Read the contents of the "birthdays.csv" file using the read_csv() function from the pandas library and store it as a dictionary for quick callback.
-If any of the dates in the dictionary matches with todays date, then randomly select a letter template and replace the [name] in the letter template with the birthday boys/girls name (from dictionary).
+If any of the dates in the dictionary matches with today's date, then randomly select a letter template and replace the [name] in the letter template with the birthday boys/girls name (from dictionary).
 Finally, send an email to the birthday boy/girl using the smtplib library.

 For a live version, go [here](https://replit.com/@grandeurkoe/automated-birthday-wisher?v=1) .